Bahdinan

-Bahdinan or Badinan was one of the most powerful and enduring Kurdish principalities.
-It was founded by Baha-al-Din originally from Şemzînan area in Hakkari in sometime between 13th or 14th century CE.
-The capital of this emirate was Amadiya for a long time.
-The rulers of the Bahdinan emirate governed over the Emirate since the Abbasid Empire, an early dynasty in Islamic history.
+The Bahdinan (or Badinan) was one of the most powerful and enduring Kurdish emirates.
+It was founded by Baha-al-Din originally from Shamdinan area in Hakkari in sometime between 13th or 14th century CE.
+The capital of this emirate was Amedi for a long time.
+The Emirs of Bahdinan were originally Arabs, as they were the descendants of the Abbasid Caliphs.

+Origins

+The rulers of the Bahdinan Emirate, based in Amadiya, were Arabs of Abbasid descent.
+In Sharafnama, Sharaf Khan Bidlisi records that the rulers of Amadiya themselves claimed direct lineage to the Abbasid caliphs, and that they built schools and mosques in the city and promoted learning.
+He lists seven of these Abbasid rulers in detail and notes that the fortresses of Dair and Dohuk were administered by other Abbasid relatives.
+The late historian Muhammad Amin Zaki states that this family’s rule lasted until 1292 AH (1871 CE), the total number of Abbasid rulers of Bahdinan may have exceeded fifteen.

+Geographical extent

+Bahdinan generally consisted of the region north and northeast of the Mosul plain.
+Its capital was the town of Amadiya (Amêdî), and it also included Akre, Shush, and Duhok, along with the Zebari lands along the Great Zab river..
+The principality of Bahdinan sometimes also extended to include Zakho in the west.
+To the north, Bahdinan bordered the principalities of Bohtan and Hakkâri, and to the south it bordered the principality of Soran.

+The name "Bahdinan" is still applied to the region inhabited by the Barwari, Doski, Gulli, Muzuri, Raykani, Silayvani, Sindi, and Zebari tribes.
-It was centered in the town of Amadiya (or Amêdî) in the present-day Dahuk province in Iraqi Kurdistan.
-According to Evliya Celebi the principality was divided into the following districts:

-Aqra, Zakho, Shikhoyi, Duhok, Zibari, and Muzuri.
+According to Evliya Celebi the principality was divided into the following districts: Aqra, Zakho, Shikhoyi, Duhok, Zibari, and Muzuri.

 The districts were autonomous units under their own rulers who were appointed by the Khan of Amadiya.
 In addition to this, there were tribal chieftains with formalized positions (for example, the chiefs of the Sindi and Silvane tribes needed confirmation from the ruler of Zakho).

-The principality reached its peak during the reign of Bahram Pasha the Great (re.
-1726–1767).